LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-billy-joe-morgan-stop-them/index.md

 banner:
   - imported/kortzers-sunday-jams-billy-joe-morgan-stop-them/image918.jpeg
 description: >-
-  This weeks&#39; selection comes from Billy Joe Morgan with Stop Them.
+  This weeks; selection comes from Billy Joe Morgan with Stop Them.
 This track is a personal favourite and Sunday classic to say the least.
-This is the only track that I&#39;ve come across from Billy but it&#39;s an absolute Percy!
-If you were to only record one track this isn&#39;t a bad one to do, [...]Read More...
+This is the only track that I;ve come across from Billy but it;s an absolute Percy!
+If you were to only record one track this isn;t a bad one to do, [...]Read More...
 published: true
 tags: feature
 featured: false